Gaze3P: Gaze-Based Prediction of User-Perceived Privacy

 \subsubsection{Fixation-based attention allocation}

-In general, fixation duration increases on private cues with fewer fixations on less private regions (tested with Kruskal-Wallis H-test and Dunn’s test with Bonferroni correction for multiple comparisons with the different privacy levels, with $p\text{-}value = \num{0.04} < \num{0.05}$).
+In general, fixation duration increases on private cues with fewer fixations on less private regions ($H_0$: \textit{'There is no difference in the distribution of fixation durations across different stimuli regions'} tested with Kruskal-Wallis H-test and Dunn’s test with Bonferroni correction for multiple comparisons with the different privacy levels, with $p\text{-}value = \num{0.04} < \num{0.05}$ and Epsilon-squared effect size for Kruskal-Wallis H-test of $0.05$).
 This can also be seen in \cref{fig:inter-intra}.
 It further suggests that less fine-grained tracking is sufficient (i.e. relying on fixations alone).
 This was further supported by downsampling the gaze data to \SI{30}{Hz} (\SI{30}{FPS}) to simulate commodity-level standard webcams, as shown in \cref{tab:spp}-downsampling.
-The results, again, suggest that high-resolution gaze data ( \cref{tab:spp}-person-independent) may not be necessary for effective privacy perception prediction, facilitating a more widespread implementation and enhancing accessibility and usability for a broader audience \footnote{As this study represents exploratory research, we employed a high-resolution, constrained experimental setup.
+The results, again, suggest that high-resolution gaze data (\cref{tab:spp}-person-independent) may not be necessary for effective privacy perception prediction, facilitating a more widespread implementation and enhancing accessibility and usability for a broader audience \footnote{As this study represents exploratory research, we employed a high-resolution, constrained experimental setup.
 This choice was motivated by the initial uncertainty regarding whether a lower-resolution configuration would yield significant results and to what extent fine-grained details in the data would be necessary to capture relevant effects.
 The high-resolution setup ensured maximal data fidelity, allowing for comprehensive observation of potentially subtle phenomena during the early stages of research.}.